About the Shared Knowledge Conference

-The Shared Knowledge Conference is a yearly celebration of UNM graduate students and their outstanding research and scholarship.
-The conference provides a venue for students to engage with the UNM and larger New Mexican communities, to cross the borders that too-often divide academia from the larger world and in so doing spark conversations and work together for a world of equity, innovation, discovery, and growth.
+The conference is a yearly event designed to celebrate and showcase UNM graduate students and their outstanding research and scholarship.
+The conference exclusively features the work of UNM graduate students and provides a venue for these students to share their work with the UNM and larger New Mexican communities, bridging borders that too-often divide academia from the larger world, and in so doing spark conversations and forge lasting partnerships.

 The conference is free to attend for everyone, and no affiliation with UNM is required to attend.
 The conference does NOT charge any fees for students to participate or present.

 This year's conference will be split into two separate days.

 - The LoboBITES competition will take place on November 3 from 4:30-5:30 PM in the PAÍS building